 In Victoria State Government's 35-year Melbourne plan, the 20-min neighbourhood refers to the proactive planning for short (800m) distances to vital local services.
 An 800-metre distance is considered walkable by the majority of the neighbourhood population.

 The Victoria State Government commits to actions that support local services' proactive provision and coordination by incorporating the principle into its planning policies.
-The 20-minute neighbourhood principle emphasises "community infrastructure".
+The 20-minute neighbourhood principle emphasises on walkable access to "community infrastructure".
 This includes civic services, such as parks, and other 'non-traditional' services, such as co-working spaces and third spaces that encourage social interaction.

-Through increased levels of social interaction and active forms of mobility for all parts of a neighbourhood, Mambourine planners seek to support the well-being of all residents.
+Through increased levels of social interaction and active forms of mobility for all parts of a neighbourhood, Mambourine planners seek to support the well-being of all residents especially in the planning of new town extensions.

 What are the benefits and challenges?

-The main link between a walkable, green neighbourhood and the health and wellbeing of residents is now reasonably well established.
+The main link between a walkable, green neighbourhood and the long-term health and wellbeing of residents is now reasonably well established.
+Read more on our blog: Health impacts of housing projects – and how you can improve them

-As outlined in the report by Monash University on the principal benefits seen for the planning of Mambourin, the principal benefits of a 20-min neighbourhood are the following:
+As outlined in the report by Monash University on the principal benefits seen in Mambourin, the principal benefits of a 20-min neighbourhood are the following:

 20-minute neighbourhoods don't only exist in Melbourne of course, but the conscious effort to plan for short distances is a conscious effort that will need to be done at plan making stage.